 Figure 8.
-The students' opinions on the volume of the course and its adequacy according to their expectations (Too short, or Just the right length, or Too long)
+The distribution of the students' responses to the question about the volume of the course and its adequacy according to their expectations (Too short, or Just the right length, or Too long)

 The analyses of the answers, concerning the students' opinion on the volume of the course and adequacy according to their expectations (Too short, or Just the right length, or Too long), shows that the number of students who choose the answer "Just the right length" increased from 48.39% in the 1st Polish edition up to 68.18% in the 2nd edition.
 The MOOC was improved by the authors, its volume was updated and optimized according to the suggestions and expectations of the students and their opinion received after the MOOCs 1st edition.